Skip to content

 While others outsourced and improvised, Chicken Republic’s supply chain controlled every link.

-That control turned into consistency.
-Consistency turned into trust.
-And trust brought scale.
+That control turned into consistency, consistency turned into trust, and trust brought scale.

 Why Chicken Republic Focused on Supply Chain First